 Park Classification Per 1,000 Population (Ratios) Minimum Service Radius/ Walking Distance

 Neighbourhood Parks 0.7 ha/1000 800 m

-CommunityParks 0.7 ha/1000 2 km
+Community Parks 0.7 ha/1000 2 km

 City-Wide Parks 0.7 ha/1000 n.a.

 - 3.5.3.12 Parkettes have no parkland standards because of their small size and limited recreational opportunities.
 Parkettes shall only be purchased in exceptional circumstances where no other parks or open spaces exist in the vicinity nor are there any other opportunities to purchase Neighbourhood or Community Parks. - 3.5.3.13 General Open Space and Natural Open Space Areas are not considered parkland.
-Therefore no standards are applied. - 3.5.3.14 Where parkland standards may not be met in existing built-up areas, the City shall endeavour to increase the supply of parkland through bequests, donations, partnerships with other public agencies, and other methods as set out in Section F.4.0 Municipal Land and Building Acquisition. - 3.5.3.15 Notwithstanding Policy B.3.5.3.11, the City may consider a lower parkland standard where a Neighbourhood and Community Park may be feasibly combined on the same site.
+Therefore no standards are applied. - 3.5.3.14 Where parkland standards may not be met in existing built-up areas, the City shall endeavour to increase the supply of parkland through bequests, donations, partnerships with other public agencies, and other methods as set out in Section F.4.0 Municipal Land and Building Acquisition. - 3.5.3.15 Notwithstanding Policy B.3.5.3.11, the City may consider a lower parkland standard where a Neighbourhood and Community Park may be feasibly combined on the same site. - 3.5.3.16 Through the preparation of secondary plans or neighbourhood plans, the City shall determine the amount and type of park required based on the following considerations: - a) the parkland standards in Policy B.3.5.3.11; - b) projected population; - c) the location of other parks in adjacent areas; - d) the feasibility of locating parks near schools and Natural Open Spaces; - e) the feasibility of providing a range of parkland spaces for all residents within a safe walking distance; and, (OPA 167) - f) site characteristics (slope, natural features, frontage in a public road) as defined by the Parks and Open Space Development Guide, adopted by Council.
+(OPA 167) - 3.5.3.17 Preference shall be given to locating Neighbourhood or Community Parks adjacent to school sites. - 3.5.3.18 Where lands are deemed surplus by the City or a public agency or are being sold by a private land owner, the following criteria shall be used in the evaluation of parkland needs:

-- 3.5.3.16 Through the preparation of secondary plans or neighbourhood plans, the City shall determine the amount and type of park required based on the following considerations: - a) the parkland standards in Policy B.3.5.3.11; - b) projected population; - c) the location of other parks in adjacent areas; - d) the feasibility of locating parks near schools and Natural Open Spaces; and, - e) site characteristics (slope, natural features, frontage in a public road) as defined by the Landscape Manual for Parks, adopted by Council. - 3.5.3.17 Preference shall be given to locating Neighbourhood or Community Parks adjacent to school sites. - 3.5.3.18 Where lands are deemed surplus by the City or a public agency or are being sold by a private land owner, the following criteria shall be used in the evaluation of parkland needs: - a) the amount of parkland deficit/surplus based on the standards in Policy B.3.5.3.11; - b) the size, location and site characteristics of the subject lands; - c) the size and location of other Neighbourhood, Community, or City-Wide Parks in the area; and, - d) available municipal funds. - 3.5.3.19 Whenever land designated or used for Open Space and Parks purposes, as designated on Schedule E-1 Urban Land Use Designations, the maps of the secondary plans or identified on the Appendices relating to Open Space and Parks is acquired or used by a city department or other public agency for non-recreational public purposes, the City or public agency shall be required to compensate for the resulting loss of parkland by paying the full current market value of the parcel of land into the Parkland Reserve.
+- a) the amount of parkland deficit/surplus based on the standards in Policy B.3.5.3.11; - b) the size, location and site characteristics of the subject lands; - c) the size and location of other Neighbourhood, Community, or City-Wide Parks in the area; and, - d) available municipal funds. - 3.5.3.19 Whenever land designated or used for Open Space and Parks purposes, as designated on Schedule E-1 Urban Land Use Designations, the maps of the secondary plans or identified on the Appendices relating to Open Space and Parks is acquired or used by a city department or other public agency for non-recreational public purposes, the City or public agency shall be required to compensate for the resulting loss of parkland by paying the full current market value of the parcel of land into the Parkland Reserve. - 3.5.3.20 The City will work with Conservation Authorities, the Bruce Trail Conservancy, the Hamilton Waterfront Trust, and other agencies in the planning and development of a publicly accessible system of parkland, open space, and trails, including shorelines, in a manner that encourages good land stewardship practices for public and private lands.
+Signage shall be clearly demarcated where public access is and is not permitted.
+(OPA 167)